-Ever since we learned how to make pasta ourselves, we make it at least once a month.
-It’s more of a weekend activity, but by now we’ve become good enough to make an entire fresh pasta lasagna with sauces and all, in about half an hour (taking a quick rest while the lasagna is in the oven)!
+Ever since we learned how to make pasta ourselves, it’s become a weekend staple.
+During the week it’s too much to ask of our rumbling stomachs, but in the weekend it’s great to do.
+Pasta making is also typically one of those skills you really improve on speed with when doing it more often.
+Whereas the first time making homemade pasta probably took us close to 4 hours (and a terrible mess), we now manage to make an entire fresh pasta lasagna with sauces and all, in about half an hour (taking a quick rest while the lasagna is in the oven)!

 Simplicity of pasta